tscanlin/tocbot/README.md

 // Where to render the table of contents.
 tocSelector: '.js-toc',
 // Or, you can pass in a DOM node instead
-tocElement: element,
+tocElement: null,
 // Where to grab the headings to build the table of contents.
 contentSelector: '.js-toc-content',
 // Or, you can pass in a DOM node instead
-contentElement: element,
+contentElement: null,
 // Which headings to grab inside of the contentSelector element.
 headingSelector: 'h1, h2, h3',
 // Headings that match the ignoreSelector will be skipped.
 ignoreSelector: '.js-toc-ignore',
-// For headings inside relative or absolute positioned containers within content
+// For headings inside relative or absolute positioned
+// containers within content.
 hasInnerContainers: false,
 // Main class to add to links.
 linkClass: 'toc-link',